arstephens/TCGA-Glioblastoma-Database/docs/script_execution_order.md

 ## Step 7: Load the Neo4j Component

-The Neo4j portion of this project uses SQL-derived differential expression results from the MySQL database.
+The Neo4j portion of this project uses SQL gotten differential expression results from the MySQL database.

 Each `Gene` node represents a candidate differentially expressed gene.
 Each `Subtype` node represents a GBM expression subtype, either Classical or Proneural.
 Each `HIGHER_IN` relationship connects a gene to the subtype where it had higher mean expression.